 healthy green smoothie

 It’s pretty safe to say that most of you have probably made a smoothie, right?
 But have you made a Healthy Green Smoothie?
 Adding dark leafy greens to your smoothies not only adds fiber and helps keep them lower in sugar, but they pack a big nutritional punch as well.
-This one features Swiss chard, cucumber, celery, avocado, pineapple, ginger and coconut milk and it will knock your socks off!
+This one features Swiss chard, cucumber, celery, avocado, pineapple, ginger and coconut milk and has no added sugar!

 In fact adding more vegetables in general to your smoothies is a perfect way to ensure they are healthy.
 They say variety is the spice of life, so try throwing in some Swiss chard, cauliflower, broccoli, bell peppers or carrots and you’ll be surprised how delicious a healthy green smoothie can be!